TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 This prototype tested well in-house, but the "hamburger menu" wasn't always found right away.
 Given that one primary persona was non digital-natives, an [undiscoverable drawer](https://uxdesign.cc/death-by-hamburger-2d1db115352a#.865mhybml) would not be the best navigation option.

-I went back to a tab bar design but took inspiration and Yelp, adding a unique central tab, and a _more_ drawer tab.
+I went back to a tab bar as in the original app but took inspiration and Yelp and others, adding a unique, more salient, central tab, and a _more_ drawer tab.

 <!-- <figure class='folio_image' id='tab-bars'>
 	<img src='../includes/portfolio_images/knowroaming/tab-bar1.png'>